saleel/react-native-super-grid/README.md

 All additional props you pass will be passed on to the internal FlatList/SectionList.
 This means you can make use of various props and methods like `ListHeaderComponent`, `onEndReached`, `onRefresh`...etc.
 While these are not tested for compatibility, most of them should work as expected.

+In **SectionGrid**, `section` argument in methods like `renderSectionHeader`, `renderSectionFooter`, `ItemSeparatorComponent` will slightly different from the actual section you passed.
+The `data` key in the `section` will be the grouped versions of items (items that go in one row), and the original list of items can be found in `originalData` key.
+All other keys will remain intact.

 ## FlatGrid Example
 ```javascript
 import React, { Component } from 'react';